gs-ntiwari/Computer-Vision/README.md

 # Computer-Vision

-For descriptiom of each project, please refer to the following links to the pdf report specific to each project.
+Please refer to the following links to the pdf report for each project.

 ## Classification using LeNet-5 on CINIC-10
 https://github.com/gs-ntiwari/Computer-Vision/blob/master/Classification%20Using%20LeNet5/Report_LeNet5_Nisha_Tiwari.pdf